 - Does the lighting on the scene affect the quality of edge detection?

 - Does the system find the boundary between two colours?
 How similar can the colours be and still have the edge detected?

 - How fast can the system process the input?
-Does the nature of the image affect this?
+Does this change with more complex kernels?

-- How well does the system deal with a page with text on it?
+- How well does the system deal with an image with text on it?

 The field of computer vision is changing rapidly at the moment because camera technology has been improving quickly over the last couple of decades.
 Not only is the resolution of cameras increasing, but they are more sensitive for low light conditions, have less noise, can operate in infra-red (useful for detecting distances), and are getting very cheap so that it's reasonable to use multiple cameras, perhaps to give different angles or to get stereo vision.

 Despite these recent changes, many of the fundamental ideas in computer vision have been around for a while; for example, the "k-means" segmentation algorithm was first described in 1967, and the first digital camera wasn't built until 1975 (it was a 100 by 100 pixel Kodak prototype).